 Armed man shot and killed after entering perimeter around Trump’s Florida home

-(CNN) — US Secret Service agents and Palm Beach County law enforcement shot and killed an armed man after he unlawfully entered the secure perimeter at Mar-a-Lago Sunday morning, the Secret Service said.
+(CNN) — US Secret Service agents and Palm Beach County law enforcement shot and killed an armed man who unlawfully entered the secure perimeter at President Donald Trump’s Mar-a-Lago estate in South Florida on Sunday morning, the Secret Service said.

 When a deputy and two Secret Service agents encountered the man, they ordered him to drop the items.
 The man dropped the gas can and “raised the shotgun to a shooting position,” Bradshaw said.

-The deputy and agents then fired their weapons at the man, who was pronounced dead at the scene, the sheriff said.
+The deputy and agents then fired their weapons at him and he was pronounced dead at the scene, the sheriff said.
 He added that the officers involved were wearing body cameras.

+The man is from North Carolina and was reported missing Saturday by his mother, law enforcement officials said.
+His name is being withheld until his family is notified of his death.

 The agency is asking residents in the area of the shooting to check their exterior cameras and contact authorities if they notice anything suspicious.